ArdhitoN/TryingToUnderstand/Intelligence/RL.md

 26. What is the meaning of n >= 1-discount optimality criterion?
+Some examples give a sign that n=1-discount optimality depicts a quicker process to reach the absorbing state with high rewards.

 27. Any examples of gamma_blackwell that could be known in some environment?